littlebunch/fdc-ingest/README.md

 # fdc-ingest
-Provides a utility for loading the USDA csv files into a Couchbase datastore.
+Provides a utility for loading the [USDA FDC](https://fdc.nal.usda.gov/download-datasets.html) csv files into a Couchbase datastore.

 # What's in the repo
-/ingest -- source for the ingest implemenations /couchbase -- shell scripts for initializing Couchbase
+/ingest -- source for the ingest implemenations
+/couchbase -- shell scripts for initializing Couchbase

 # Building
-The steps below outline how to go about building and running the applications using Couchbase.
-Additional endpoint documentation is provided by a swagger.yaml and a compiled apiDoc.html in the [api/dist](https://github.com/littlebunch/FoodDataCentral-api/tree/master/api/dist) path.
-A docker image for the web server is also available and described below.
+The steps below outline how to go about building and running the utility using Couchbase.

 The build requires go version 12.
-If you are using Couchbase, then version 6 or greater is preferred.
-Both the community edition or licensed edition will work.
+If you are using [Couchbase](https://www.couchbase.com/downloads), then version 6 or greater is preferred, version 5 will work as well as the community or enterprise edition.

 ### Step 1: Clone this repo
 Clone this repo into any location other than your $GOPATH: